HydAu/LKWebsite/blog/source/_posts/setting-up-a-development-environment-in-the-cloud-2.md

 2. Setting up our first application
 3. Configuring the dependencies of the application
 4. Preparing the application for version control through Github
-5. Setting up Heroku and syncing the deployment through Github
-6. Testing the development environment

 <br>
 <h4>Installing NodeJS</h4>